alanshlam/LLM/AI_Agent/v_agent/README.md

-# 🛡️ Private AI Agent – Secure Video Analysis & Search with Gemma4:31B & Claude Code CLI**
+# 🛡️ Private AI Video Agent – Secure Video Analysis & Search with Gemma4:31B & Claude Code CLI**

 **🚀 A fully‑air‑gapped, locally‑hosted AI agent that can 📸 extract frames, 🔊 transcribe audio, and 🕵️‍♀️ autonomously locate visual “needles” in a haystack of video files – all without a single byte leaving your firewall** 🏠🔒.
 ---